-With over 34 million victims, HIV/AIDS is the fourth cause of mortality worldwide, and the leading cause of death in sub-Saharan Africa.
-In 2014, the number of people living with HIV was estimated at 37 million.
-That same year 2.0 million new people were infected with the virus and 1.2 million deaths were caused by HIV (source: WHO).
+With over 35 million victims, HIV/AIDS is the fourth cause of mortality worldwide, and the leading cause of death in sub-Saharan Africa.
+In 2017, the number of people living with HIV was estimated at 37 million.
+That same year 1.8 million new people were infected with the virus and 940,000 deaths were caused by HIV (source: WHO, UNAIDS).

 Target population and market size

-The target population for Mymetics prophylactic HIV vaccine candidate is the global population, which provides another major block-buster opportunity in developed countries.
+The target population for Mymetics prophylactic HIV vaccine candidate is the global population, which provides a major block-buster opportunity in developed countries.

 Mymetics’ HIV/AIDS Preventive Vaccine Approach

 Most HIV infections are sexually transmitted1 through direct contact of an infected mucosal membrane.
 Therefore, mucosal tissues represent the primary HIV entry door, as for many other pathogens.